MAGIC Agent Skills is now open source! Star on GitHub

 Integration with the MAGIC Ecosystem

-The Linguistic Agent Skills suite is a sibling repo to the Data Agent Skills suite.
+The Computational Linguistics suite is a sibling suite within the same MAGIC Agent Skills repository as the Data Science suite.
 They share structural patterns and can be used together: the data suite handles general-purpose tabular and text data pipelines; the linguistic suite handles language-specific decisions within those pipelines.

 See Cross-Suite Integration for patterns on using both suites together.